ThatRedKite/thatkitebot/README.md

 This will likely result in no packages being removed, especially on a fresh install.
 This is to be expected, and according to the documentation will not remove any images, containers, volumes, or networks stored in `/var/lib/docker/`.

 ## 1.2 Installing from the official Docker repositories
 This step will add Docker's repositories to `apt` and will import their signing key.
-Note that this does **NOT** work on other Debian-based distributions as `/etc/os-release` may cause it to behave incorrectly.

-If you are on a different distribution, substitute the line `$(. /etc/os-release && echo "$VERSION_CODENAME")` with the codename of the Debian release it is based on.
+If you not on mainline Debian, substitute the line `$(. /etc/os-release && echo "$VERSION_CODENAME")` with the codename of the release it is based on.
 As of the time of writing, this is most likely `bookworm` (current stable) or potentially `trixie` (current testing).
 ```sh
 sudo apt-get update
 sudo apt-get install ca-certificates curl